 - Family Resource Programs

 - Graduates with a diploma in ELC may apply for transfer credit towards a Bachelor of Child and Youth Care Degree at: University of Victoria, Vancouver Island University, University of the Fraser Valley, Douglas College or a Bachelor of Early Childhood Care and Education at Capilano University.

 - Info Session: Attendance at a scheduled Early Learning and Care program Information Session is required.
 An online option of the Information Session is available for anyone unable to attend in person

-*Camosun is waiving this 40 hours admission requirement for the Fall 2021 intake due to current guidelines to limit all non-essential persons in child care programs.
+*Camosun is waiving this 40 hours admission requirement for the Winter 2022, Fall 2022 and Winter 2023 intake due to current guidelines to limit all non-essential persons in child care programs.

 At the completion of the program students will be able to: